 In his first four seasons, Ken Murphy has elevated the Northern Arizona volleyball program to new heights.
-From Big Sky Conference contender to Big Sky Champions, Murphy has engineered a program that is not only highly competitive within the conference, but also regionally and nationally.
+The engineer of NAU's historic 2015 Big Sky Championship team, Murphy has built a program that is not only a perennial contender within the conference, but also highly competitive both regionally and nationally.

 Murphy enters his fifth season at the helm of the NAU volleyball program in 2017.
 He was hired as the 11th head volleyball coach in Lumberjack history on July 1, 2013.

-Murphy has recorded 92 victories at NAU, easily the most by any Lumberjack head coach through their first four years, and the second-most all-time in school history.
-With a 92-32 record in Flagstaff, Murphy owns the highest win percentage (.742).
+Murphy has recorded 92 victories at NAU, easily the most by any Lumberjack head coach through their first four years, and already the second-most all-time in school history.
+With a 92-32 record in Flagstaff, Murphy owns the program's highest win percentage (.742).
 His .742 winning percentage also ranks first in Big Sky Conference history.
 In addition, the 'Jacks have also been nearly unbeatable at home since Murphy took over, compiling a 44-4 record at the Rolle Activity Center.
 NAU has won 26 of its last 27 home matches entering the 2017 season.

 His third season in 2015 was historic on numerous levels, as the Lumberjacks returned to the NCAA Tournament for the first time since 1999, marking the program's second appearance ever.
 Murphy's Lumberjacks were the undisputed 2015 Big Sky Champions, winning both the outright regular season title – for the first time in school history – in addition to the tournament title.
 NAU compiled a 28-5 overall record, setting a new school record for victories in a season.
 The 'Jacks also set a new school record with 17 consecutive victories entering the NCAA Tournament along with new school records for consecutive home wins in a single season (14), overall consecutive home victories (17) dating back to 2014 and taking a record-tying six-match road win streak into 2016